Expansive Soils in Texas

-Each spring and summer homeowners in Texas are reminded of this, as the moisture content of their expansive clay soils dramatically increases and decreases with the seasons.
+Each spring and summer, homeowners in Texas are reminded of foundation problems, as the moisture content of their expansive clay soils dramatically increases and decreases with the seasons.
 The causes of soil expansion or collapse are related to the type of clay minerals in the soil and original soil density.
 A change in soil moisture content can cause clay minerals to swell like a sponge or to collapse as it dries.
 Expansive clay soils can cause walls and foundations to crack and roads and sidewalks to warp.

 For larger problems caused by expansive soils, helical piers or steel piers can be an effective solution.
-These piers extend the foundation below the active soil layers to a non expansive stratum of soil.
+These piers extend the foundation below the active soil layers to a non-expansive stratum of soil.
 The key to these types of foundation repair techniques is depth.
 One must bear these piers on deep soils at least three times their diameter below the expansive layers.

 Poor drainage can result in ponding of water, which allows clay to absorb water, expand, and cause problems.
 Gutters and downspouts should direct water at least 10’ away from the foundation to help maintain consistent soil moisture.
 Deep watering of landscaping plants and lawns by drip irrigation systems also can trigger soil expansion.
 Contact My Foundation Repairs to learn more about the connection between expansive soils and foundation damage.